PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

   });
 ```

-It takes an image object (ether an CanvasImageSource, Blob, ImageData or an
+It takes an image object (either a CanvasImageSource, Blob, ImageData or an
 `<img>` element) and then passes that to the underlying system API and it will
 return an array of `DetectedFace` objects that implement `DetectedObject` which
-is essentially gives you the bounds of each face in the image.
+essentially gives you the bounds of each face in the image.

 Miguel Casas-Sanchez wrote a fuller demo (which I stole and put on
 [JSBin](https://jsbin.com/gegudoc/4/)) that loads an image, passes it through
-the detection API and then draws on the image a rectangle around the DetectedFace
+the detection API and then draws on the image a rectangle around each of
-faces.
+the `DetectedFace` faces.

 ```
 var image = document.getElementById('image');